jfrancoboeta/jfrancoboeta/README.md

 :roller_coaster: As a hobby outside of Technology (although sometimes related), I love theme parks.
 I like to meet with my friends every other weekend and have some fun together at :european_castle: Walt Disney World, :leopard: Busch Gardens Tampa, or :earth_americas: Universal Orlando Resort.

-:airplane: I love traveling around the world and discovering new cultures.
+:airplane: I love traveling around the world and discovering new cultures too.
 I find very interesting places that are outside of what I'm culturally used to, and apply things I learn from these experiences to my professional life to be able to treat and understand everyone I communicate with.

 ## Skills 🛠️